Moremar/IT_tutorials/Kafka/README.md

 - **eager rebalance** : stop all consumers and rejoin the group, for a short time all consumers are down, and a consumer may receive a partition different from what it had before.
 - **cooperative rebalance** : reassign only a subset of partitions, Kafka figures out what partitions need to be assigned to a new consumer, and only interrupts the read from these partitions, no interruption for partitions that are not changing consumer.

 A Kafka consumer commits its offsets when we call `poll()` and the `auto.commit.interval.ms` has elapsed.
+It is possible to change this behavior by setting `enable.auto.commit` to false and committing manually.

+Kafka consumers send a heartbeat regularly to the consumer regulator (a broker of the cluster).
+The heartbeat interval is set with `heartbeat.interval.ms` (3sec by default).
+The consumer is also considered dead if the time between 2 polls exceeds `max.poll.interval.ms` (5min by default).

 ### Kafka Consumer Groups